mawinkler/c1-app-sec-lambda-function/c1as-aws-serverless-lab.md

 I recommend you to either work in a Cloud9 environment or locally on your system.

+When you go for Cloud9 please create a new instance accepting all the defaults like `Amazon Linux 2` but choose an instance type of `t3.medium`.

-If working locally, make sure to have an AWS CLI and Docker available.
+If working locally, make sure to have an authenticated AWS CLI and Docker available.

 ## Basic Workflow